Filter by Category

 with K. Kearfott

-DESCRIPTION: This is a CONTINUING class.
-It is to designed to build on your dog's ability to distinguish and follow a specific and slightly aged human scent.
+DESCRIPTION: Learn to teach your dog to distinguish and follow a specific and slightly aged human scent.
 Class meets at various locations as determined by the instructor.
-Sessions generally last 2-3 hours minimum.
-The first class will meet at the AADTC building.
+Sessions last 2-3 hours minimum.
+The instructor will inform you where the first class will meet if it will not be at AADTC.
 The equipment needed will be discussed at the first class.

 PREREQUISITE: